-As of the date hereof, Knight has 7 permanent full-time employees whose primary collective responsibilities relate to Business Development.
-Additionally, Knight has 1 employee who is on contract and 3 permanent part-time employees.
+As of the date hereof, Knight has 14 permanent full-time employees whose primary collective responsibilities relate to Business Development.
+Additionally, Knight has 3 employees who are on contract and 2 permanent part-time employees.
 Knight also engages several consultants for various services.
 Knight does not have any employees who are members of a union.